WillCallTickets/WillCall/test.md

 From the terminal
 ```
 cd ~/.ssh
+# move the file to a working directory - note the dot at the end of the command to move to the current dir
 mv ~/Downloads/myWalkthroughPair.pem .
+# assign proper permissions
+chmod 400 myWalkthroughPair.pem

 # get the public DNS info from your AWS instance
 # we will be logging in with the user ubuntu
 # example ssh -i "[your key name].pem" [user]@[instance public DNS]
 ssh -i "myWalkthroughPair.pem" ubuntu@ec2-xx-xx-xx-xx.compute-1.amazonaws.com

 # you will need to confirm the addition of the new host